mpk75234/PHPCRUDUNO/README.md

 # PHPCRUDUNO
-PHP CRUD using XAMPP/Bootstrap - I got bored with MERN, took a php break. ftw.
+PHP CRUD using XAMPP/Bootstrap - I got bored with MERN, took a php break.

-To whom it may concern,

 I had two items to list that make this basic PHP CRUD app interesting.
 The first is , I used two prepared statements to get the last 3 users entered, and another query to get a count of all users: